sudo-donya/dbt-spark-helper/README.md

 ## But, why?

-All-purpose clusters are quite expensive in comparison to job clusters.
+All-purpose clusters are quite expensive in comparison to job clusters (and all-purpose clusters have the “Terminate after x minutes of inactivity” setting which cannot be set to zero forcing one to keep the cluster online even when one isn't using it)

 ## Running dbt on a job cluster